Discover the Magic of

 Families who enjoy shared reading.

-Educators, SEN departments and homeschooling families.
+Educators, SEN departments, and homeschooling families.

 Crucially, no one is singled out.
 The design is inclusive by default, not by explanation.